-Students are allowed on to the church and/or school campus at 7:45 a.m.
-As there is no supervision before this time, we ask students not to arrive earlier unless a parent or guardian stays to supervise them or unless they are enrolled in Before Care (see Before Care p.
+Students are allowed on campus 15 minutes prior to school starting.
+Prior to this time, a parent or guardian must stay to supervise their child unless they are enrolled in Before Care (see Before Care p.
 26).
-Parents are responsible for their student's welfare and conduct when students are dropped off outside of the church and/or school campus before 7:45 a.m.
-Please be aware that this period of time before school starts is not the time to engage teachers in conferences as they are supervising their class and preparing to start the day.
+Parents are also responsible for their student's welfare/conduct when students are dropped off in the shopping center or outside of the church and/or school campus prior to school starting.
+Please Note: Special arrival/dismissal procedures are announced as needed based upon emergency/extenuating circumstances.